 - Wand/Bow/Dagger and anyone with innate combo based abilities never lose combo, unless their skills force them to (see Delphi s2).
 Only these adventurers are allowed to use flurry prints/dragons.

 - Anyone with full HP or never get hit type passives are assumed to never get hit by anything, so only these adventurers are allowed to use full HP prints and Garland.

 - Only people who can inflict their own afflictions get to use affliction punishers, even though affliction punisher can benefit anyone on the same team.

 This state of "generic" conditions tend to not exist in actual gameplay, because different elements have different meta team comps and available tools, thus I feel it is much better to simulate an adventurer under different conditions and identify more realistic optimal gear.
 Cloning the whole repository and editing/running the sim is not exactly user friendly, so I made a small website to do it.

-- Adventurer - selects an adventurer sim out of the currently available ones (as of time of writing we still don't have Mega Man :v)
+- Adventurer - selects an adventurer sim out of the currently available ones

 - Simulation Time - Sets the amount of time to simulate in seconds, 180s (3min) is the default since that is usually how long a HDT fight lasts.